Doordash has not changed their pay model, but Doordash base pay has been dropping all the same.

 Because companies cannot control the schedule of contractors, Doordash has to find other ways to get enough people out to handle the demand when things get really busy.

 One way they do that is to offer incentives and promotions.
-They will pay extra to encourage Doordash drivers to get out there when they need drivers the most, either in inclement weather or during peak hours.
+They pay extra to encourage Doordash drivers to get out at peak times when Doordash delivery drivers are needed most.
+This often happens during either in inclement weather, peak hours, or special events where a lot of people are ordering in.

-The most common promotion has been their Peak Pay incentive.
-Doordash will offer a certain amount of money extra per delivery in a certain region during a certain time frame.
+The most common promotion is their Peak Pay incentive.
+Doordash offers a certain amount of extra money per delivery in a certain region at a certain time.
 I've received as much as $12 extra per delivery (during a snowstorm).
-Even in normal weather, I still frequently see $1 and $2 peak pay promotions.
+Even in normal weather, I still often see $1 and $2 peak pay promotions.

-Another option that Doordash has been using more and more is what they call challenges.
-In January they offered $200 extra for any Dashers who completed 450 deliveries between January 5 and January 31.
-That's nearly 17 deliveries per day every day during that period, so there's quite a commitment involved in that one.
+Another option that Doordash uses is what they call challenges.
+In January, 2021 they offered $200 extra for any Dashers who completed 450 deliveries between January 5 and January 31.
+That's nearly 17 deliveries per day every day during that period, which is a substantial commitment.

-I have seen some smaller challenge bonuses pop up, such as 25 deliveries over two days.
-Generally the challenges have slowed through the summer.
-However, I would expect that with summer being a slower period anyway.
+I have seen some smaller challenge bonuses pop up, such as 25 food orders or other deliveries over two days.
+Generally the challenges slow through the summer and pick up in the winter.

 Why do I say there is no Doordash pay model?